RobKokochak/robks-personal-site/src/content/blog/justifying-automated-testing.md

 There are a myriad of tutorials on the topic of software testing.
 The critical problem with most of these (and many others in the software domain) is that they show you the **how**, but they don't illustrate a realistic scenario that actually proves and internalizes the **value** of the topic.
 They assume that you already see the value, or they don't understand what you actually need to hear to be convinced.
 As an instructor, making this mistake is the fastest way to lose your students from the jump.

-The reason why I'm writing this article is because I can safely say that this was the topic that frustrated me the most when I was learning.
+The reason why I'm writing this post is because this was probably the topic that frustrated me the most when I was learning.
 It's also the topic that now makes (almost) perfect sense, and has provided the most "a-ha!" moments since I started working as a full-time software engineer.

-I'm hoping that it helps others who might be experiencing the same frustration I was, and sheds some light on some of the fundamental justifications for **why** it's important to write tests that I think are critically under-voiced in tutorials on this subject.
+I'm hoping to shed some light on a few of the fundamental justifications for **why** it's important to write tests that I think are critically under-voiced in tutorials on this subject.

 I'll also touch on the mistake of writing tests solely for the sake of having them, and some of the pitfalls of herd mentality or "groupthink" around